The West Woods is a 902-acre park that

 The Lewis & Ruth Affelder House is open for reservation by the public by phone or in person only, with groups not to exceed 24 persons.
 It will be made available for small group meetings and gatherings, but not youth groups to protect the sensitive ecosystem surrounding the facility.

 The Lewis & Ruth Affelder House is available by permit only for small civic or conservation agencies, with groups not to exceed 24 persons.
 Please review the Affelder House guidelines here.
 The house offers a large meeting room with tables and chairs, wood burning fireplace, kitchenette with refrigerator and sink, and an outdoor patio with grill.
 No kitchen stove is provided.
-To reserve the Affelder House, call Denise Wolfe at 440-279-0894.
+To reserve the Affelder House, call Geauga Park District at 440-286-9516.

 The Affelder House